avast/rabbitmq-scala-client/README.md

 ### Scala usage

+The Scala API is now _finally tagless_ (read more e.g. [here](https://www.beyondthelines.net/programming/introduction-to-tagless-final/)) -
+you can change the type it works with by specifying it when creating the _connection_.
+In general you have to provide `cats.arrow.FunctionK[Task, A]` and `cats.arrow.FunctionK[A, Task]` however there are some types supported out-of-the-box by just importing
+`import com.avast.clients.rabbitmq._` (`scala.util.Try`, `scala.concurrent.Future` and `monix.eval.Task` currently).

 The library uses two types of executors - one is for blocking (IO) operations and the second for callbacks.
 You _have to_ provide both of them:
 1. Blocking executor as `ExecutorService`
 1. Callback executor as `monix.execution.Scheduler` - you can get it e.g. by calling `Scheduler(myFavoriteExecutionContext)`

-The Scala API is now _finally tagless_ (read more e.g. [here](https://www.beyondthelines.net/programming/introduction-to-tagless-final/)) -
-you can change the type it works with by specifying it when creating the _connection_.
-In general you have to provide `cats.arrow.FunctionK[Task, A]` and `cats.arrow.FunctionK[A, Task]` however there are some types supported out-of-the-box by just importing
-`import com.avast.clients.rabbitmq._` (`scala.util.Try`, `scala.concurrent.Future` and `monix.eval.Task` are currently supported).

 ```scala
 import com.typesafe.config.ConfigFactory